HeshanKarunaratne/notes/README.md

       - @PostConstruct: The method annotated with @PostConstruct is invoked after the bean has been constructed and its dependencies have been injected
       - @PreDestroy: The method annotated with @PreDestroy is invoked before the bean is destroyed by the Spring container, typically during shutdown

-    28 .
+    24 .
 What do you understand by validations in Spring MVC?
     - It is used to restrict the input provided by the user
     - Spring validations: @NotNull, @Pattern, @Email, @Size, @NotBlank
     - @Valid must be used at Method Parameter

-    29 .
+    25 .
 Which annotations are used to define Global Exception Handler class?
     - @ControllerAdvice or @RestControllerAdvice
     - @ExceptionHandler

-    30 .
+    26 .
 What is the main difference between Spring core and Spring MVC?
     - Spring Core provides the fundamental functionalities of the Spring Framework, such as dependency injection and inversion of control
     - Spring MVC is a part of the Spring Framework that provides a model-view-controller architecture for building web applications

-    31 .
+    27 .
 What is ResponseEntity<T> in Spring REST?
     - It's a class representing the entire HTTP response including status code, headers, and body
     - Used to customize HTTP response in Spring REST controllers
     - Allows specifying status codes, headers, and response body type

-    32 .
+    28 .
 What is ORM?
     - ORM stands for Object Relational Mapping
     - It's a programming technique to map objects from an object-oriented system to relational database tables
     - ORM helps developers work with databases using the programming language's object-oriented paradigm
     - It abstracts away the complexities of SQL queries, making database interactions more intuitive
     - ORM facilitates CRUD operations: Create, Read, Update, Delete, on database records through object manipulation

-    33 .
-What is the difference between JPA and Hibernate?
-    - JPA is a specification of oracle
-    - Hibernate is a JPA implementation

-    34 .
+    29 .
 What is the Spring boot Data JPA repository?
     - Mainly there are 3 repositories
         - CrudRepository: Provides CRUD operations (Create, Read, Update, Delete) for the entity
         - PagingAndSortingRepository: Extends CrudRepository and adds pagination and sorting capabilities
         - JpaRepository: Extends PagingAndSortingRepository and adds JPA-specific methods like flushing the persistence context and deleting records in a batch

-    35 .
-What is the difference between PagingAndSortingRepository and JpaRepository?
-    - JpaRepository
-      - Extends PagingAndSortingRepository and adds JPA-specific methods
-      - It provides additional functionality like flushing changes to the database, deleting records in bulk
-    - PagingAndSortingRepository
-      - It's a generic interface that extends CrudRepository
-      - Provides methods for paging and sorting results
-      - Doesn't offer specific JPA-related methods

-    36 .
+    30 .
 What are the predefined methods given by @Repository interfaces?
     - save(), saveAll(), findById(), findAll(), findAll(Sort), findAll(Pageable), count(), delete(), deleteAll(), deleteById()

-    37 .
+    31 .
 What is @Query used for?
     - @Query annotation is used to write custom queries
     - By using this query we can write JPQL/HQL query which is written by the class name(DB table name) and variable name(Column name)

-    38 .
+    32 .
 What is PlatformTransactionManager?
     - PlatformTransactionManager is an interface that extends TransactionManager
     - It coordinates the beginning, committing, or rolling back of transactions, ensuring data integrity and consistency in database operations

-    39 .
+    33 .
 Difference between findById() and getOne()?
     - If data is not found in findById() will return null, means it return Optional<T> class
     - If data is not found in getOne() will throw an exception called EntityNotFoundException

-    40 .
+    34 .
 What is the usage of Dialect?
     - It generates SQLs at runtime based on our operations
     - If we move from one Database to another database we need to update database dialect property in application.properties

-    41 .
+    35 .
 What is the default FetchType in JPA?
     - LAZY: one-to-many, many-to-many
     - EAGER: one-to-one, many-to-one

-    42 .
+    36 .
 How can we see generated SQLs at console files?
     - spring.jpa.show-sql=true(default is false)

-    43 .
-What are the different types of joins supported by JPA?
-    - INNER JOIN: Gets rows connected from both tables
-    - LEFT JOIN: Gets all rows from left table and connected rows from right, if any value is missing from right return as null
-    - RIGHT JOIN: Gets all rows from right table and connected rows from left, if any value is missing from left return as null
-    - FULL JOIN: Gets all connected rows from both tables, and if any value missing return as null

-    44 .
+    37 .
 What are some essential features of Spring Security?
     - Authentication: Provides mechanisms to authenticate users using various methods such as LDAP, JDBC, OAuth, etc
     - Authorization: Enables fine-grained access control to resources based on user roles and permissions.
     - Security Filters: Offers a set of filters for handling authentication, authorization, session management, and CSRF protection